Assistance to Firefighters Grant (AFG) Program

 If you are still unable to get a new user ID and password, go onto the Web site and choose e-grant application.
 You will get an application sign-in screen.
 Click on forgot password, answer the two security questions and submit your request.

-When you click on submit, if you get an error message indicating you gave incorrect information, you need to call Annette Robinson (202) 786-9626.
+When you click on submit and get an error message indicating you gave incorrect information, you need to call Annette Robinson (202) 786-9626.

 Please note: This information can only be changed by authorized personnel.